 '...what I love is fiction that recognises the contexts of the characters.
 Fiction not set in a vacuum.
 Personally, socially or politically.
 Fiction with both politics and Politics.
 And that takes research.'

 First Book and Second Book now available on Amazon Kindle.
 Members of Kindle Unlimited read for FREE.

 Butcher's daughter rocks and rescues English dynasty.
 The story of Mary Cole, 5th Countess of Berkeley, focus of a sensational cause célèbre of the Georgian era.

-The Wolf and The Lamb, First Book in the Berkeley Series 1783 – 1799 (New edition, new format, 369 pp.) Please click link to buy on Amazon.
+The Wolf and The Lamb, First Book in the Berkeley Series 1783 – 1799 Please click link to buy on Amazon Kindle.
+Print temporarily unavailable.

 When Mary Cole, a butcher's daughter, caught the eye of Lord Berkeley, it was as flint to tinder.
 A libertine and a forsworn bachelor, he was taken aback that the Catholic-reared beauty refused to be his mistress.
 Within weeks he'd brought her family to bankruptcy.
 When, still, she eluded him, he devised a theatrical plot to abduct her.